foldcat/oasync/README.md

 ## notice

-My exam is coming soon, expect fewer updates.
+Exam extended, and I'm failing it.

-Active development will resume mid April.
+Active development may resume early May.

 ## usage
 Note that this library is in **PRE ALPHA STATE**.
 It lacks essential features